 I often get emails and messages from individuals asking about what equipment to buy, or what tools/software I use to stay on top of things.
 So I decided to put together a resource page as an easy reference for all your video production, digital marketing and community engagement needs.
+You’ll also find pictures and write-ups about my actual rig setup at the bottom.
 I’ll always keep this updated as I make progress on my media for social change journey.

 Disclosure: Please note that some of the links below are affiliate links, and at no additional cost to you, I will earn a commission if you decide to make a purchase.
-Please understand that I have experience with all of these companies, and have owned/used all equipment mentioned.
-I recommend them because they are helpful and useful, not because of the small commissions I make if you decide to buy something.
-Please do not spend any money on these products unless you feel you need them or that they will help you achieve your goals.
+Rest assured, I have experience with all of these companies, and have owned/used all equipment mentioned.
+This small token helps me continue to provide free resources for the community.
+Thank you.

 Video and Audio Equipment